 Text-to-SQL Systems: Tutorial & Best Practices

 - Query Generation: Creates the SQL statement based on what the user inquires.
-Stand-alone, this step can act as a "SQL copilot" for data engineers.
+This step can act as a "SQL copilot" for data engineers.

 - Execution of Queries: The autonomous system executes the generated queries to get the desired data and sends them back directly to the inquirer.

 In some systems, only the first step is automatic; a person does the last query check before it is run.
-When both steps are automated, however, the system works more like an autonomous agent, writing and running the query without any help from a person.
+When both steps are automated, the system works more like an autonomous agent, writing and running the query without any help from a person.
+Enterprise-ready text-to-SQL systems should automate these two main steps and improve accuracy based on user feedback.

-Text-to-SQL technology has experienced notable advancements, especially with the emergence of large language models (LLMs), which have markedly enhanced the precision and adaptability of SQL query generation from natural language inputs.
+Text-to-SQL technology has experienced notable advancements.
+It evolved from rule-based systems with the emergence of large language models (LLMs), which have markedly enhanced the precision and adaptability of SQL query generation from natural language inputs.
 This article thoroughly explores some of the most important concepts related to this technology, including illustrative examples.

 Summary of core text-to-SQL concepts